NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 As the population grows older, we see an increase in the rate of Alzheimer’s disease.
 While genetics is the most influential risk factor, recent research has shown that lifestyle choices–like diet and sleep–contribute to the likelihood of Alzheimer’s.

-Demetrius Maraganore, MD, Chairman of the Department of Neurology and Director of the Center for Brain Health at NorthShore Neurological Institute, discusses how you can determine your personal risk, and preventative steps you can take today to preserve your brain health.
+Franco Campanella, MD, at the Center for Brain Health at NorthShore Neurological Institute, discusses how you can determine your personal risk, and preventative steps you can take today to preserve your brain health.

 Why should I be genetically tested for Alzheimer’s disease?
 One in five women and one in 10 men will get Alzheimer’s disease in their lifetime.
 There are at least 20 risk factors that double our risk for Alzheimer’s, but learning your genetic risk–your Apolipoprotein E (APOE) genotype–is the best indicator for your risk.

 We inherit one APOE variation from each parent, creating six different possible APOE genotypes.
 Learning your APOE genotype allows you to understand your risk for Alzheimer’s disease.

 Your lifetime risk for Alzheimer’s disease can be as low as 5% but as high as 70% depending on your genotype and sex.
 Persons with the highest risk for the disease begin to see Alzheimer’s symptoms in the brain even in their 30s.
 Knowing your genetic risk can motivate you to engage in early prevention.